-Harry started at True Vision Yorkshire doing work experience alongside studying Filmmaking at Leeds Beckett University.
+Harry started at Candour doing work experience alongside studying Filmmaking at Leeds Beckett University.
 He then joined the company on a 6 month scholarship in which time he filmed and edited his first film, Fighting Shame.

 He won the RTS Yorkshire 'One to Watch' award at the 2019 awards.

-Harry is originally from Ashby-de-la-Zouch where they have recently built a drive-thru Greggs.----------
+Harry is originally from Ashby-de-la-Zouch where they have a castle and drive-thru Greggs.----------

-Lydia joined True Vision Yorkshire in July 2019 on a 6 month apprenticeship scheme after she was paired with Anna as her mentor through The Royal Television Society Bursary Scheme.
+Lydia joined Candour in July 2019 on a 6 month apprenticeship scheme after she was paired with Anna as her mentor through The Royal Television Society Bursary Scheme.
 Before True Vision, she produced her own documentary short on Organ Donation, a subject close to her heart.
 Lydia can't wait to get her teeth into the 'world of television.'

-Carrie has worked at True Vision Yorkshire for over two years and is our Production Co-ordinator.
+Carrie has worked at Candour for over two years and is our Production Co-ordinator.
 Before joining TVY Carrie was working as an artist and running community groups.
 In her spare time Carrie likes to run, knit, watch documentaries and create art.
 Carrie was born and raised in Leeds and is proud to be from Yorkshire!
 Carrie has two sons who are her pride and joy!---